 Christmas is here and apart of seeing our families, we get the chance to dedicate some time to our favorite activity: Gaming!
 But how do you stay in the christmas spirit?
 Easy all you need to do is play Christmas Video games!
 Here are 10 games in which you can meet Santa.Continue reading

 Mario Kart Tour and Dr Mario World are almost coming to iOS and Android!
-Though Super Mario is always considered to be a Nintendo-exclusive character this won’t be the first time he’ll appear on a third party platform.
+Though Super Mario being considered a Nintendo-exclusive character, this won’t be the first time he’ll appear on a third party platform.
 Here are 8 cases of Super Mario starring on Non-Nintendo systems.
 Continue reading

 With modern video games mainly focussing on online multiplayer, local multiplayer slowly fades into oblivion.
 However during the good old days there were a few awesome titles that deserve some attention and are still incredibly fun to play.
 Here are 9 amazing classic couch multiplayer games you should play right now!Continue reading

 You’re hopefully not here to expect to see some video games heavily influenced by hip hop culture.
 Because in that case you can’t be much further off.
 The works made by the Dutch graphic artist Maurits Cornelis Escher mainly feature a ton of mathematical objects and toyed around with perspectives.
 This can be seen in several of his works of art like Relativity (1953) and Waterfall (1961) amongst many others.
 Nowadays we see video game artists getting inspired by these great works of art and we often see these forms of inspiration featured in video games.
 However M.C.
 Escher, which is his well known abbreviated name, died in 1972 and never might have heard of the video game as a medium.
 In this article we take a look at a handful of video games that contain both visual and gameplay references to Escher’s art.